IcebladeLabs/iris-sec-priv/README.md

 - `cwe-094wLLM` - [CWE-094](https://cwe.mitre.org/data/definitions/94.html) (Code Injection)

 ## Supported Models
 We support the following models with our models API wrapper (found in `src/models`) in the project.
-Listed below are the arguments you can use for `--llm` when using `src/neusym_vul.py` and `src/neusym_vul_for_query.py`.
+Listed below are the arguments you can use for `--llm` when using `src/neusym_vul.py`.
 You're free to use your own way of instantiating models or adding on to the existing library.
 Some of them require your own API key or license agreement on HuggingFace.

 <details>
   <summary>List of Models</summary>